The Microsoft Exchange certificate is installed when you install an Exchange Server, and it's 5…

 Did this help you to get the mailbox folder permissions in Exchange Server and export it to a CSV file?

-Keep on reading: Create Active Directory Users from CSV with PowerShell »
+Read more: Create Active Directory Users from CSV with PowerShell »

 Conclusion

-In this article, you learned how to export mailbox folder permissions to CSV file.
+You learned how to export mailbox folder permissions to CSV file.
 Make use of the Get-MailboxPermissionsReport.ps1 PowerShell script.
 Run the script to generate a CSV file with the mailbox permissions.
 Go to the location and open the CSV file with your favorite CSV file editor.
 Have a look at which mailbox folder permissions are configured.

 Did you enjoy this article?
 You may also like Add email address to list of names in Excel.
 Don’t forget to follow us and share this article.